NHSDigital/rap-community-of-practice/rollout-approach/typical-engagement-flow.md

-Many people ask about what a typical engagement with the RAP team might look like.
+Many people ask about what a typical engagement with the RAP team at NHS Digital looks like.
 Since every team is different and since the service is still in a formative state, there is no really typical engagement.

 Nevertheless, the text below lays out the type of activities that occur in across the engagement.
 The approach described is the [support model](./support-models.md#1-rap-team-leads-development) where the RAP team leads the development as this is our most frequent approach.

+> Please note that a direct engagement with the RAP team at NHS Digital is currently only available to NHS Digital teams.
+The below is intended to help other organisations that may be developing their own RAP capabilities and are looking for guidance.

 ## Initial outreach